Keith-S-Thompson/fizzbuzz-polyglot/README.md

 than in the current directory.
 It also requires an Internet connection.

 The `verify` script executes each program and confirms that its output is correct.
-Currently one program is failing on Ubuntu 18.04.3 LTS.
+Currently two program is failing on Ubuntu 20.04 LTS.

-The failure is:
+The failures are:
+- Modula-2 `fizzbuzz.mod`
 - NodeJS `fizzbuzz.nodejs`

 `fizzbuzz.b` is not tested with an actual B compiler; see that file